theyheartjc/theyheartjc/README.md

 - 👋 Hi, I’m @theyheartjc or call me Tyler
 - 👀 I’m interested in making horrible coding experiences.
 - 🌱 I’m currently learning how to code and make websites.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on stuff that I haven't thought about yet.
 - 📫 How to reach me; theyheartjc@gmail.com (This is an extra email that I will barely check, but I will answer you.)